mitojs/next-mitojs/components/README.md

 # Overview
-provider Minimal component for node-admin、web-admin and Chrome Extension
+provider Minimal component for node-admin、web-admin and Chrome Extension.